turing-machines/mentals-ai/README.md

 ```

 > [!NOTE]
-> Instruction calls are implemented separately from function/tool calls in OpenAI, allowing you to run agents with Llama3 and similar models.
-The instruction call implementation is open and is included in the `mentals_system.prompt` file.
+> Instruction calls are implemented independently from function or tool calls at OpenAI, enabling the operation of agents with models like Llama3.
+The implementation of instruction calls is transparent and included in the mentals_system.prompt file.

 #### 🔧 Tool